AndyGoodwin16/RedditNLP/README.md

 ## Machine Learning Model

-Use PyCaret to determine top performing classifier model on subset of reddit data containing the top 10 subreddits by post volume.
-Based on the top performing PyCaret model, manually train a classifier model to predict, given a new post, what subreddit to which it most likely belongs.
-Host application on Heroku.
+Use Naive Bayes and Multiclass Classification Evaluator to determine top performing classifier model on subset of reddit data containing the top 10 subreddits by post volume.
+Based on the top performing Multiclass Classification Evaluator model, manually train a classifier model to predict, given a new post, what subreddit to which it most likely belongs.

 ## Division of Responsibilities (Flexible)

-- Load dataset into Databricks (Everyone)
-- Tokenize with PySpark (Everyone)
+- Tokenize and Hashing with PySpark (Everyone)
-- Preprocess with Pandas (Andy)
+- Preprocess with Pandas and PySpark (Andy)
-- Load into AWS postgreSQL database (Everyone)
+- Load data from AWS to Databricks (Everyone)
-- Connect database to Tableau (Sodiq)
 - Visualize with Tableau (Sodiq)
-- Use PyCaret to sift through classifier models (Tim & Joe)
+- Use Multiclass Classification Evaluator to sift through classifier models (Tim & Joe)
 - Manually train and tune hyperparameters of classifier model (Tim & Joe)
-- Host on Heroku (Everyone)

 ## Tableau Dashboard
 link : https://public.tableau.com/app/profile/sodiq.alagbada/viz/reddit_16659191519010/Dashboard1?publish=yes